rezarahnama/rezarahnama/README.md

 I'm a developer with **8+ years of programming experience**, mostly working with **PHP**, **JavaScript**, and **Python**.
 I’m also involved in **research on Artificial Intelligence and CFD (Computational Fluid Dynamics)**, and I’m deeply interested in **Data Science**—especially when it connects real-world physics with learning-based models.

-> Most of my current projects are private, but I’m happy to share demos or discuss details if you're interested.

 ---